Growing up on a farm, life was defined by the seasons.

 Inside, the kitchen was an organized mess, at least for three weeks.
 Mason jar lids were sterilized in boiling water.
 About two dozen of the jars covered the counters as my mom canned anything placed in front of her—green beans, beets, carrots.

 My mom had to quickly prepare peas for freezing otherwise they would spoil.
 One year when Dad got harvested peas from a neighbor, enough to fill my mom’s brand new trashcan.
-Mom shelled about two-thirds of the large container before bedtime.
+Mom blanched and bagged about two-thirds of the large container before bedtime.
 Surely the rest spoiled by morning.

 Sweet corn was cut off the cob with an unusual-looking tool that had a thick wood board with an extremely large nail sticking out of the middle.
 The corn was shoved onto the nail so my mom could then cut it off the cob.
 In winter, we enjoyed fresh corn straight from the freezer.
 In fact, we had two chest-type freezers in the basement.
 This is also where our canned goods and jars of jams, jellies and preserves were stored on shelves.
 We especially enjoyed the canned peaches and pears since we did not care for the frozen variety.